JunjoSick/ace-race/README.md

 ## Credits (The Real Aces Behind the Game) 👥

-- Built with love, caffeine, and a questionable sense of humor by [Your Name or Handle].
+- Built with love, caffeine, and a questionable sense of humor by me and Gemini.
 - Powered by the magic of HTML, CSS, and JavaScript—no frameworks needed.
 - Inspired by the idea of cards having a midlife crisis and deciding to race.